Usicayos Gold Project

 Overview

-The Usicayos Gold Project was acquired primarily through staking to explore a geologic environment interpreted to be similar to that of the Ollachea, La Rinconada and Crucero orogenic gold deposits.
+The Usicayos Gold Project was acquired primarily through staking to explore for orogenic gold mineralization like that found in nearby large deposits such as Ollachea, La Rinconada and Crucero.
 Usicayos is not subject to any NSR or onerous future payments to any vendors or optionors.
-Usicayos is located along the southern edge of the Puno Orogenic Gold Belt (“POGB”) with a structural environment similar to those associated with the Ollachea and La Rinconada gold deposits to the northeast and southwest.
+Usicayos is located along the southern edge of the Puno Orogenic Gold Belt (“POGB”), one of the world´s most prolific orogenic gold belts hosting several multi million ounce gold deposits and camps.

 Infrastructure

-The Usicayos Gold Project is located north of the town of Usicayos which is a 4 hour drive and 150 km north west of the city of Juliaca via paved and gravel roads.
-Juliaca is a local economic hub which hosts a domestic airport as well as many services which can support exploration at Usicayos.
+The Usicayos Gold Project is located north of the town of Usicayos which is a 4 hour drive and 150 km north of the city of Juliaca via paved and gravel roads.
+Juliaca is a local economic hub which hosts a domestic airport as well as many services which can support exploration, including a certified sample preparation lab owned by Certimin.
 Palamina has a field office / core storage facility in Juliaca.
-Palamina’s field once in Juliaca is located 800m from Certimin’s prepratory assay lab.

 Elevations at Usicayos range from 2,800 to 4,700 metres.
-Access to the project is along dirt roads from the towns of Usicayos and Coasa to several points within the claim block.
+Access to the project is along dirt roads from the town of Usicayos and Coasa to several points within the claim block.
 From these points, exploration is undertaken on foot or by horse along river valleys or footpaths to access mineralized targets.
-Due to the elevation, rock exposure is generally excellent as the property sits above the tree line with sharp rocky ridges at the highest elevations, which give way to high alluvial terraces and narrow canyons at lower elevations.
+Rock exposure is generally excellent as the property sits above the tree line with sharp rocky ridges at the highest elevations, which give way to high alluvial terraces and narrow canyons at lower elevations.

 Geology

-Lithology, structure, sulphide mineralization and intrusive bodies similar to those identified at Ollachea have been identified at Usicayos Shear zones are concentrated along relatively weak horizons, especially along organic-rich black shales principally of the Late-Silurian/Early Devonian Ananea Formation.
+Lithology, structure, sulphide mineralization and intrusive bodies similar to those identified at Ollachea have been identified at Usicayos.
+The best developed mineralized shear zones are hosted in relatively weak horizons, especially along organic-rich black shales belonging to the Late-Silurian/Early Devonian Ananea Formation.

 Sol de Oro, Cayos & Veta discovery zones:

 Geological mapping, surface and channel sampling has resulted in the discovery of a 4.5 km by 1.5 km anomalous gold trend made up of the Sol de Oro, Cayos and Veta gold zones.
-Multiple visible native-gold hosted in shale horizons have now been discovered by prospecting in newly defined areas where limited informal mining has taken place.
+Mineralization occurs in multiple gold-bearing shear zones, discovered by prospecting the extension of the main deformation zones and by exploring in areas where limited informal mining has taken place.

 In 2022/2023 Palamina completed 6 diamond drill holes over a total of 2,081 metres (‘m’) in the Veta Zone.
 Drilling tested below the entire 800 metre long gold-bearing quartz vein system exposed at surface where two of five holes returned visible gold intercepts.
 A total of 6 diamond drill holes were completed; Drill hole VE-01-2021 returned 1m @ 1.26 g/t Au, VE-02-2021 1m @ 3.09 g/t Au (visible gold in intercept), VE-03-2021 24m @ 0.5 g/t Au, VE-04-2021 11m @ 0.8 g/t Au, VE-05-2022 4m @ 0.67 g/t Au (visible gold in intercept) and VE-06-2022 11m @ 0.68 g/t Au.